-In other words, Company A is the better business but Company B is the better stock.
+Company A is the better business after the price change, but Company B is the better stock.

 Companies with high operating leverage tend to be found in either:

-- Asset-intensive industries - Airlines and steel mills are quintessential examples.
+- Asset-intensive industries: Airlines and steel mills are quintessential examples.
 When things get bad, they tend to fall all over themselves on the race to bankruptcy court, wiping out investors along the way.
-When things are good, the share prices explode upward, making a lot of people (often temporarily) rich.
+When things are good, the share prices explode upward, making a lot of people (often temporarily) rich, or

-- Commodity-dependent industries - Copper producers, gold miners, oil exploration companies; these businesses have huge fluctuations in revenue that result in wild profitability swings due to the fact the fixed costs can't always adjust as rapidly as the market value of the commodity produced or distributed.
+- Commodity-dependent industries: Copper producers, gold miners, oil exploration companies tend to have huge fluctuations in revenue.
+Generally, these variations result in wild profitability swings because the fixed costs do not adjust to the market value of the commodity.